• Skip to content

 When checking your carnitine levels, you could also check another common marker that points to developing carnitine deficiencies, which is having low ferritin (stored iron) levels.
 This can be especially helpful if you are experiencing specific (and maddening!) symptoms of low ferritin, like hair loss.
 Remember that iron is a cofactor nutrient that the body needs to manufacture carnitine.
 The two tests I like are the Ulta Lab Carnitine test and Ulta Lab Ferritin test.
 Should you find that you are low in ferritin (due to iron deficiency or possibly iron anemia), it is important to address that root cause as well.

 You can also test your creatine kinase (CK) levels.
 The Ulta Lab Creatine Kinase test is an inexpensive test used by functional medical practitioners.
-If this enzyme level is elevated, it points to both muscle damage, as well as a thyroid condition.
+While there are various causes for this enzyme to be elevated, muscle damage, or a problem with thyroid hormones, are two potential causes.
+[70]

 It turns out that this test can often uncover a thyroid issue much earlier than the typical thyroid test (for TSH levels alone) will!
 This is so important to know!